Purdue-CS193/homework-0-Mikah-Kainen/index.md

 - The energetic Professors!
 - Bonus Item: The website Hacker Theme!
 ```
+- The help with creating cool things like Github Websites!
+- The Command Line commands discussed during class, particularly pwd!
+- The funny pictures and animations in the slides!
+- The energetic Professors!
+- Bonus Item: The website Hacker Theme!

  Imma just keep this stuff here for future reference: